Here is a look at the life of former Italian Prime Minister Enrico Letta.

 April 28, 2013 - Is sworn in as Italy’s prime minister.

-October 2, 2013 - Letta's coalition government survived a confidence vote Wednesday by a healthy margin, with 235 senators voting in favor to 70 against.
+October 2, 2013 - Letta’s coalition government survives a confidence vote by a healthy margin, with 235 senators voting in favor to 70 against.

 February 14, 2014 - Resigns as prime minister.